Weeding in the Wet February 12, 2015Posted by stevo2015 in weeds.

 It grows nasty burrs with spines that get in bike tyres and thongs.

-Hence, it tends to be common along the edge of paths and wherever people walk.
+As a result, its seeds get moved around and it tends to be common along the edge of paths and wherever people walk.

 Generally caltrop is easy to pull out, but you might need gloves if the burrs have started to form.